 Department of Legal Languages

-- CENTER FOR CERTIFICATION IN SPECIALIZED LANGUAGES
+- CERTIFICATION CENTER FOR SPECIALIZED LANGUAGES

 Director: Yura JEANJEAN